Whenever I come by something that requires assembly, I always find myself with the odd piece left over.

 Maybe no one.

 Manufactures are catching on.
-They know how much nuts, bolts and washers love to spring out of boxes and roll under the refrigerator, so they toss in a few extras.
+They know how nuts, bolts and washers love to spring out of boxes and roll under the refrigerator.
+They even know about cats and understand the irresistible urge to bat an essential part into the heat register, so they toss in a few extras.

 That is why we have the extra parts – or so I tell myself.
 But sometimes, the reason for an extra part is just plain weird.
 Let me tell you about that.

 So for three stinking days, I helped the mechanic rip THE SHAKER apart.
-As we worked, we thoroughly cleaned everything and carefully arranged each piece on the floor in the sequence we would use to put it together.
-Only then did we begin the slow methodical process of reassembly.
+As we worked, we thoroughly cleaned everything and carefully arranged each piece on the floor in the sequence we would use to put it back together.

-Once we were done, we called the engineer to sign off our work.
-No sooner had he arrived than he scowled and pointed the toe of his steel-toed shoe at an O-ring lying in the middle of the floor, obscured by dust.
+After the last bolt was torqued into place, we called the engineer to sign off our work but no sooner had he arrived than he scowled and pointed the toe of his steel-toed boot at an O-ring lying in the middle of the floor, obscured by dust.